-Figure 9: Welfare W under facilities-based competition (various regulatory regimes) Figure 8 shows that looking only at pure-strategy equilibria might miss an important point.
+Fig. 9 shows that looking only at pure-strategy equilibria might miss an important point.
 If consumers regard the two products as close substitute, competition is fierce in an unregulated duopoly.
 As a consequence the entrant invests only in very large regions or not at all.
 In such a situation, a uniform pricing constraint might serve as a regulatory safeguard to secure competitive entry.
-For rather high values of $\sigma$ (greater than about .85) coverage of the cable firm is higher (and even increasing in $\sigma$ ) under the uniform pricing constraint.
-In Figure 9, I examine the welfare consequences of the different scenarios.
+For rather high values of σ (greater than about .85) coverage of the cable firm is higher (and even increasing in σ) under the uniform pricing constraint.20 In Fig. 10, I examine the welfare consequences of the different scenarios.

-If one compares welfare under facilities-based competition in the unregulated case $(W^{unregulated})$ with welfare under a uniform pricing constraint $(W^{UP})$ the first thing to note is that the two regimes hardly make a difference in terms of welfare unless goods are close substitutes.
+If one compares welfare under facilities-based competition in the unregulated case ($W^{unregulated}$) with welfare under a uniform pricing constraint (W^{UP}) the first thing to note is that the two regimes hardly make a difference in terms of welfare unless goods are close substitutes.
 While coverage differs significantly in the range where pure-strategy equilibria exist, this hardly affects aggregate welfare even though it affects distribution in the sense that a uniform pricing constraint benefits people living in the covered monopoly regions.

-Figure 9 also shows that welfare decreases fast in the unregulated situation if the products become ever closer substitutes.
-Together with the result that welfare hardly differs between the unregulated regime and the regime with a uniform pricing constraint in the range where pure-strategy equilibria exist, Figure 9 demonstrates the potential of the uniform pricing constraint to act as a regulatory safeguard.
-Of course, such a safeguard is important if consumers might consider the products as close substitutes.
-In the next section I discuss how heavy-handed regulation such as a price-cap or access regulation compares to the two scenarios discussed above.
+Fig. 10 also shows that welfare decreases fast in the unregulated situation if the products become ever closer substitutes.
+Together with the result that welfare hardly differs between the unregulated regime and the regime with a uniform pricing constraint in the range where pure-strategy equilibria exist, Fig. 10 demonstrates the potential of the uniform pricing constraint to act as a regulatory safeguard.
+Of course, such a safeguard is important if consumers might consider the products as close substitutes.21 In the next section I discuss how heavy-handed regulation such as a price-cap or access regulation compares to the two scenarios discussed above.